 \section{Introduction}

-Set valued observations are common in data based on surveys.
-One type of set valued data is generated by a response to a questioner that offers a distinct set of intervals to choose from.
-Another type of interval data is generated by willingness to pay surveys where respondents choose the minimum and/or maximum amount.
-Several papers investigate the impact of this kind of imprecise data on the identification of model parameters under various assumptions.
-Simple econometric methods, such as to apply the OLS using the midpoint of willingness-to-pay interval as a dependent variable, have long been known to suffer from substantial biases -- see \cite{CameronHuppert88}.
+Interval valued observations are common in data based on surveys.
+One type of interval valued data is generated by a response to a questioner that offers a distinct set of intervals to choose from.
+Another type of interval data is generated by respondents choosing the minimum and/or maximum amount.
+Willingness to pay surveys often fall in this type.
+Simple econometric tools, such as to apply the OLS using the midpoint of willingness-to-pay interval as a dependent variable, have long been known to suffer from substantial biases -- see \cite{CameronHuppert88}.

-More recently, set identification and set inference approaches are proposed to solve this issue under a number of econometric contexts.
-Examples include the following list of papers.
-Binary choice models with interval regressors are discussed in \cite{ManskiTamer02}.
-Mean regressions when the outcome variables are interval valued are discussed in \cite{BeresteanuMolinari08}.
-These two models are generalized in \cite{BeresteanuMolchanovMolinari11}.
-Median regression models under endogeneity when the outcome variables are censored are discussed in \citet{HongTamer2003}.
-Median regression models when the outcome variables are endogenously censored are discussed in \citet{KhanTamer2009} and \citet{KhanPonomarevaTamer2011}.
-Quantile panel data models when the outcome variables are censored are discussed in \cite{LiOka2015}.
+Set identification and set inference approaches are proposed to solve this issue under a number of econometric contexts -- see our discussion of the literature ahead near the end of this section.